spiral/docs/overview/contributing.md

 # Contributing
 Feel free to contribute to framework or components development.
-I will glaldy accept your pull requests if it does match provided requiments.
+I will glaldy accept your pull requests if it does match provided requiments and do not adds extra complexity to framework.

 ## Requiments
 * PSR-1, PSR-2, PSR-4, line width 100